llewelyn-williams/the-listening-service/README.md

 Install the dependencies all together using the requirements.txt by using the command `pip3 install -r requirements.txt` from the CLI of your IDE.

 This project uses environment variables not included in the repository.
-To set these locally create an `env.py` file and include the following:
+These will need to be set locally for development purposes and also in the deployed environment.
+You will need to pay attention to the following settings in the project main django app `settings.py` file and set them appropriately in your environments:
 ```
-import os

-os.environ.setdefault("IP", "0.0.0.0")
-os.environ.setdefault("PORT", "5000")
-os.environ.setdefault("SECRET_KEY", "YOUR_SECRET KEY - can be anything")
-os.environ.setdefault("MONGO_URI", "YOUR_MONGODB_URI")
-os.environ.setdefault("MONGO_DBNAME", "YOUR_DATABSE_NAME")
+SECRET_KEY = os.environ.get('SECRET_KEY', '')
+DEBUG = 'DEVELOPMENT' in os.environ

+# DATABASE_URL will come from Postgres that you will need in your Heroku app (available under the resources tab)

+if 'DATABASE_URL' in os.environ:
+    DATABASES = {
+        'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))
+    }
+else:
+    DATABASES = {
+        'default': {
+            'ENGINE': 'django.db.backends.sqlite3',
+            'NAME': os.path.join(BASE_DIR, 'db.sqlite3'),
+        }
+    }

+# You will need an Amazon Web Service Bucket configured with public access
+# Keys and names for this will be available from AWS.

+# Bucket Config
+AWS_STORAGE_BUCKET_NAME = 'the-listening-service'
+AWS_S3_REGION_NAME = 'eu-west-2'
+AWS_ACCESS_KEY_ID = os.environ.get('AWS_ACCESS_KEY_ID')
+AWS_SECRET_ACCESS_KEY = os.environ.get('AWS_SECRET_ACCESS_KEY')
+AWS_S3_CUSTOM_DOMAIN = f'{AWS_STORAGE_BUCKET_NAME}.s3.amazonaws.com'

+#You will need a Stripe account.
+Keys will be available from there.
+#You will also need to activate a webhook from within Stripe with all services
+#directed to your deployed app address /checkout/wh/
+#The WH key will be available from there.

+# Stripe
+STRIPE_CURRENCY = 'gbp'
+STRIPE_PUBLIC_KEY = os.getenv('STRIPE_PUBLIC_KEY', '')
+STRIPE_SECRET_KEY = os.getenv('STRIPE_SECRET_KEY', '')
+STRIPE_WH_SECRET = os.getenv('STRIPE_WH_SECRET', '')

+#Set DEVELOPMENT to True in your development environment, and not in you deployed environment
+# Email pass and user can be obtained by enabling app access to a gmail account
+# This is possible from the security tab once 2-factor authentication has been enabled.
+if 'DEVELOPMENT' in os.environ:
+    EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'
+    DEFAULT_FROM_EMAIL = 'TheListeningService@example.com'
+else:
+    EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'
+    EMAIL_USE_TLS = True
+    EMAIL_PORT = 587
+    EMAIL_HOST = 'smtp.gmail.com'
+    EMAIL_HOST_USER = os.environ.get('EMAIL_HOST_USER')
+    EMAIL_HOST_PASSWORD = os.environ.get('EMAIL_HOST_PASS')
+    DEFAULT_FROM_EMAIL = os.environ.get('EMAIL_HOST_USER')
 ```

-You will need a database with [MongoDB](https://mongodb.com/) designed with the same schema [pictured above](#database-design).
-From the database you crete with MongoDB's you can get the `MONGO_URI` and `MONGO_DBNAME` values that you need frm MongoDB's connection guide.

 Live deployment of this project via Heroku has three main requirements:
 1. The included Procfile needs to be present
-2. The same environment variables from above need to be entered into the **Config Vars** area of the **Settings** in the project that you will need to create on [Heroku](https://heroku.com)
+2. Correct environment variables as detailed above need to be entered into the **Config Vars** area of the **Settings** in the project that you will need to create on [Heroku](https://heroku.com)
 3. The project needs to be deployed, for this I recommend linking your GitHub repository containing the project using the **GitHub** option from the **Deployment method** section under the **Deploy** tab of your Heroku project.
 Then enable **Automatic deploys**